M11 (New York City bus): Current route

 The M11 bus route begins at Bethune Street (Abingdon Square) in Greenwich Village, and starts out by heading northbound on Greenwich Street and southbound on Hudson Street.
 Where the route crosses 14th Street, Hudson Street becomes Ninth Avenue, while the northbound direction jogs west on 14th Street to reach Tenth Avenue.
 This one-way pair on Ninth and Tenth Avenues, which become Columbus Avenue and Amsterdam Avenue north of 59th Street, continues until 110th Street, where the southbound route joins the northbound direction on Amsterdam Avenue.
 Several turns - west on 135th Street, north on Riverside Drive, and west on 145th Street - take the M11 to its end at Riverbank State Park.
 Passengers can transfer to the subway at 137th Street–City College.

 When Riverbank State Park is closed, the M11 terminates at 133rd Street and Broadway, turning left on 133rd Street from Amsterdam Avenue, making a left on Old Broadway, and a right onto 131st Street and Broadway, ending at 133rd Street before the intersection.
 The southbound M11 runs up Broadway until 135th Street, making a right turn there and resuming the regular route.

-School Trippers
+School trippers

-School trippers operate on weekdays from Booker T. Washington School at 108th Street and from M.S.
-297 at Barrow Street/Hudson Street to either 34th Street or 66th Street.
-These trips are out of the Michael J. Quill Depot, and use Xcelsior Diesel and All-Electric buses as well as the Nova Bus LFS HEVs.
+When school is in session, one trip departs M.S.
+297 at Hudson/Barrow Streets at 3:10pm and heads north to its regular route via Hudson, Christopher, and Greenwich Streets.
+This trip terminates at 67th Street.
+Between 3:05 and 3:14pm, four other trips originate at Booker T. Washington High School at 108th Street and head south.
+Most terminate at 23rd Street, while the second trip terminates at 42nd Street.
+All school trippers operate out of the Michael J. Quill Depot.